hyperswine/rei/docs/GRAMMAR.md

 <!-- ?
 Maybe not actually -->
 <!-- - operator statements -> `expr op expr`, `ident op expr`, `expr op ident` based on l/r-value semantics -->

+## Self

+`self` is a vital construct in rei.
+It refers to the current `class` context.
+All functions local to a class are automatically parameterised with `&mut self`.
+If you dont want a method to make changes to the data of your class, just read and return, use `const fn`.
+This prevents the function from changing any state.

+I DUNNO WHAT TO DO.

+So for scopes:

+Just have an Enum.

+## Phantasm Scopes

+Like rei, phantasm has `namespace` based scoping.
+Whereas rei is organised into modules.
+Namespaces are more 'generic'.
+The YamlParseTree -> Phantasm IR program converts the AST to a single phantasm file.

+Linking a library with `libs += std` actually does it at lex time.
+The code is copied and pasted into root.rei as a module `std {}`.
+When `use std::prelude::*` is offered.
+The parser checks the scope which that statement is in.
+And allows code from `std::prelude` to be used in that scope.
+IDK how to do this in practice.
+I dont wanna do any copy pasting either.
+Maybe just treat all calls to a `std` function as `valid`.
+So when it refers to the symbol in the symtab, it is a valid operation.